One of the most basic – and yet most essential – car maintenance activities you should do is changing your car’s engine oil.

 When should I change my engine oil?

 The longer oil stays in your vehicle, the less effective it is at protecting your engine.
-At the same time, the oil filter which captures particles of dirt and debris, becomes clogged.
+At the same time, the oil filter, which captures particles of dirt and debris, can fill up and become clogged.

 Vehicle manufacturers recommend service intervals for each of their models, specifying which tasks should be carried out and when, including changing the engine oil and oil filter.
-You can find the exact intervals in your vehicle handbook, but generally, between once every six months or 3,000 miles up to once every 24 months or around 20,000 miles is the accepted time frame.
+You can find the exact intervals in your vehicle handbook, but generally, between once every 12 months or 8,000 miles up to once every 24 months or around 20,000 miles is the accepted time frame.

 What you’ll need to change your engine oil